Have you ever experienced a feeling of overbearing?

 It feels like an invisible membrane is being pushed and shoved.
 Like misophonia, this can trigger an overwhelming desire to get away

-Most of us are aware when there’s a potentially unsavoury person lurking around, but this is different.
+Most of us are aware if there’s a potentially unsavoury character lurking around, but this is different.

-It’s a sensitivity and awareness of individuals who’s presence somehow seems to be imposing beyond their own scope and into yours…. individuals whose auras almost seem to be overextending.
+It’s a sensitivity and awareness of individuals who’s presence somehow seems to impose itself beyond their own scope and into yours…. individuals whose auras almost seem to be overextending.

 It’s as if their presence is not confined to their own bubble, or that of their social group, and spills out into your environment in a way which is physically uncomfortable.
 Yet to everyday eyes they are simply standing or sitting there.
 It’s a kind of invisible overspill.

-I’m not suggesting for a moment this is a spiritual phenomenon or reflects a kind psychic ability – I think it’s a lot more subtle than that and the possible causes are a lot more explainable.
+I’m not suggesting for a moment this is a spiritual phenomenon or reflects any kind psychic ability – I think the possible causes are a lot more explainable.